Judian81/Rainmeter-OneClick-Part1/README.md

 -Recycle Bin

+when clicked on the title. the trash can is opend in a new window. you can see the total items and how much memory it takes. when clicked with the right mouse butten. you can select is you want to empty the trash can. you can change the width and height. also possible to scale.

 -Roman Calculator

 calculate the roman numbers with giving the normal number system. you have to click before you can put in the numers.